Advantages of Residential Mobile Shredding Services

 There are clear advantages to using a mobile shredding service at your residence but first let’s discuss what exactly mobile shredding is and how it works.

 With a mobile service, shred trucks equipped with industrial shredders come right to your door step.
 The shredding is done right in front of you guaranteeing everything is properly destroyed.
-The industrial shredder can destroy up to 7,000 pounds per hour ensuring no matter the size of the job, it will be done in a timely manner.
-Once the shredding is done, you receive a Certificate of Destruction.
+The industrial shredder can destroy up to 7,000 pounds per hour, meaning no matter the size of the job it will be done in a timely manner.

-- If you have ongoing shredding needs at your home, a contractor can provide you with secure locked bins to store your documents.
+- If you have ongoing shredding needs, a contractor can provide you with secure locked bins to store your documents at your home.

 - A shred truck arrives at the scheduled time and removes your documents from the secure bins.
 For one time purges, your documents will be gathered and taken to the shred truck.